Last month, I have mentioned one of my duty in the kennel is medicine feeding, so this time I would like to introduce my practice of it.

 After that, shut their mouth and don’t let go immediately.
 Blow a breath to their nose or sweep their throat gently, and they will get the medicine down due to the reflex action.

 If the dog swallowed the medicine cooperatively, I will give them some snacks as a reward.
 Gradually, they will get better and better at medicine feeding.

 The dog in the above photo is very well-behaved, so I feel comfortable about using this practice to feed the medicine.
 However, if dogs resist it, I suggest people try another method since the most important thing is to get their medication on time and back to health as soon as possible.

 — Chau Sin Lee

-Most of the exams were dated in this month so I spent most of my time studying.
-In pathology lessons, we have to study not only the microscopic view of the tissues, but also the general morphology of them, which makes it really hard to memorize them all.
-On the other hand, pharmacology lessons requires 100% attention since the teacher speaks really fast and we have to take a lot of notes.
+Most of the exams were dated this month so I spent most of my time studying.
+In pathology lessons, we have to study not only the microscopic view of the tissues but also the general morphology of them, which makes it really hard to memorize them all.
+On the other hand, pharmacology lessons require 100% attention since the teacher speaks really fast and we have to take a lot of notes.
 We are still in the introduction stage where we haven’t learn what particular drug types do to our body yet.

 — Yeu Ernest